-The Foreign Acquisitions and Takeovers Act 1975 (Cth) (amended by the Foreign Acquisitions and Takeovers Legislation Amendment Act 2015) provide that proposed investments in agricultural land generally require approval where the cumulative value of a foreign person's agricultural land holdings exceeds the threshold.
+The Foreign Acquisitions and Takeovers Act 1975 (Cth) (amended by the Foreign Acquisitions and Takeovers Legislation Amendment Act 2015) provides that proposed investments in agricultural land generally require approval where the cumulative value of a foreign person's agricultural land holdings exceeds the threshold.
+The laws introduced in 2015 provide for a new monetary threshold for agribusinesses of A\$55 million and agricultural land of A\$15 million.

 There are application fees applicable (up to A\$101,500).
-The laws introduced in 2015 provide for a new monetary threshold for agribusinesses of A\$55 million and agricultural land of A\$15 million.
-There are some exceptions applying to investors from Australia's trade agreement partners (Chile, New Zealand, Singapore, Thailand and the United States).

 Foreign government investors require approval regardless of the value.
+However, there are some exceptions applying to investors from Australia's trade agreement partners (Chile, New Zealand, Singapore, Thailand and the United States).

-Despite the threshold values, all acquisitions of interests in Australian agricultural land by foreign persons must be notified to the Australian Taxation Office's Register of Foreign Ownership.
-The decision of whether to grant an approval (which is technically a 'decision not to object' rather than an actual 'approval') is based on a number of factors including whether the acquisition would not be contrary to the national interest.
+Despite the threshold values, the Australian Taxation Office's Register of Foreign Ownership must be notified of all acquisitions of interests in Australian agricultural land by foreign persons.
+The decision of whether to grant an approval (which is technically a 'decision not to object' rather than an actual approval) is based on a number of factors, including whether the acquisition would be contrary to the national interest.